zeepin/GCPs/English/GCP30_EN.md

 ```

 ##### create
-Create a new NFT token, each tokenID corresponding to a unique address.
-The sample code is as follows:
+Create a new NFT token, each tokenID corresponds to a unique address.
+For example:
 ```c
 char *Create(char *TokenID, char *address){
  if (arrayLen(ZPT_Storage_Get("totalSupply")) == 0)   //Determine if there is initialization